PeiwenSun2000/X-Stream/README.md

 **Affiliations:** <sup>1</sup>MMLab, The Chinese University of Hong Kong; <sup>2</sup>Huawei Inc.; <sup>3</sup>Independent.

+🎉🎉🎉 **ECCV 2026**： See you in Malmö!

 Official inference and evaluation code for **X-Stream: Exploring MLLMs as Multiplexers for Multi-Stream Understanding**.
-This package runs online multi-stream video QA with local vLLM checkpoints or hosted API models.

 <p align="center">